Outreach Mission Statement

 Center for Food Action

-The CFA in Mahwah provides emergency food, homeless-ness prevention and utility assistance to tens of thousands of individuals and families living in Northern NJ.
-The Center annually distributes over 70,000 emergency food packages to local families and individuals consisting of seven day’s-worth of food.
+The CFA in Mahwah provides emergency food, homelessness prevention and utility assistance to tens of thousands of individuals and families living in Northern NJ.
+The Center distributes, throughout the year, food packages to local families and individuals consisting of seven day’s-worth of food.
 The amount of food a household receives is based on family size.
 On average, an emergency food package consists of 6 bags of groceries.
 As needed, CFA clients can come for food packages up to 12 times a year.

-Our dollar donations, coupled with many others, enable the CFA to help 1,980 households with other basic needs: rent - 479 households, security deposits - 396 households, utility & heating bills - 986 households, and miscellaneous assistance to 119 households.
+Trinity Outreach contributes basic “staples” as well as Thanksgiving Meals and Back to School supplies for families in need.
+Our dollar donations, coupled with many others, enable the CFA to help hundreds of households with other basic needs such as; rent, security deposits, utility & heating bills and miscellaneous assistance.

 St. Paul's Shelter/CDC

-The Emergency Men's Shelter at St. Paul’s Church in Paterson provides emergency housing, clothing and food to as many as 40 homeless men per night.
-The Shelter relies on volunteer support from nearly 30 area churches (some 200+ volunteers) per year that bring prepared food and serve hot meals each night.
-Trinity Outreach serves one night per month.
+The Emergency Men's Shelter at St. Paul’s Church in Paterson provides emergency housing, clothing and food to as many as 30 homeless men per night.
+The Shelter relies on volunteer support from area churches (some 200+ volunteers) per year that bring prepared food and serve hot meals each night.

 The Shelter staff works to make each resident's stay as brief and helpful as possible by providing referrals for housing, employment, mental health and rehabilitation services.
 As a condition of staying in the Shelter, all residents must participate in day programs to help them treat their addictions, address their educational needs or find work.

 As part of Trinity’s Outreach Ministry, parishioners provide dinner for the men at the St. Paul’s Shelter on the third Thursday of every month.
 We cook, deliver and serve the meal for a varying number of men, usually about 30.
-The cooking can be done at home or in the church kitchen.
-If you are willing to cook but not deliver, there are volunteers available to deliver.
-Receipts can be submitted for cooking expenses for those who wish to be reimbursed.
-There are recipe suggestions available and experienced volunteers are willing to assist first-timers.
-There is a sign-up sheet in the Parish Hall for those willing to help with this ministry.
+The cooking is done at home or in the church kitchen.

-Trinity Outreach really knows how to use a Christmas Tree for full benefit!
-After the tree is used to collect for Holiday Meals for the Mustard Seed Academy and for children’s gifts for the Prison Ministry, parishioners create a Mitten Tree in the narthex, festooning the limbs of the tree with sets of mittens, gloves and scarves for the folks at St. Paul’s CDC, making their winter experience a better, warmer one.
+Trinity parishioners have created a Mitten Tree in the narthex during Advent, festooning the limbs of the tree with sets of mittens, gloves, hats and scarves for the folks at St. Paul’s CDC, making their winter experience a better, warmer one.